aurelia/testing/doc/article/en-US/testing-components.md

 }
 ```

-You now want to assert the element actually gets the background color it is bound to
+Now, let's assert that the element actually gets the background color it is bound to:

 ```JavaScript
 import {StageComponent} from 'aurelia-testing';